manasrawat/BigTent/README.md

-# BigTent
+# Big Tent

 This was my project for the A-level Computer Science NEA (which got cancelled because of Covid).

-The back-end part is in the JSONBreakdown repository.
+The back-end part is in the [JSON Breakdown](https://github.com/manasrawat/JSONBreakdown) repository.